 Bhattacharya, Saumyajit (2018).
-"Comprehending the "in-formal": Formal-Informal Conundrum in Labour under Capitalism" (Chapter 11) in Ghosh Dastidar, Ananya, Malhotra, Rajeev and Suneja, Vivek (eds.).
+"Comprehending the 'in-formal': Formal-Informal Conundrum in Labour under Capitalism" (Chapter 11) in Ghosh Dastidar, Ananya, Malhotra, Rajeev and Suneja, Vivek (eds.).
 Economic Theory and Policy Amidst Global Discontent: Essays in Honour of Deepak Nayyar.
 Routledge.
 London and New York.
+[Through this reading the students will be able to understand that informality is not the 'other' but which is always

-[Through this reading the students will be able to understand that informality is not the 'other' but which is always present in strategies of capital which labour fights for contesting and negotiating subjugation.]
+[Inrough this reading the students will be able to understand that informality is not the other but which is alwapresent in strategies of capital which labour fights for contesting and negotiating subjugation.]

-Migration and livelihood situation of urban informal labour in India
+4.2 Migration and livelihood situation of urban informal labour in India